Before Kuttanadan Marpappa: Kunchacko Boban's Previous 5 Movies With Debut Directors!

 Take Off (2017)

 Take Off is one of the finest films in the career of Kunchacko Boban so far.
-The film, which hit the theatres in the year 2017 did fetch a lot of recognitions and it marked the big entry of editor Mahesh Narayanan as a film-maker.
-Kunchacko Boban too came up with a spectacular performance and the movie emerged as a commercial and a critical success.
+The film, which hit the theatres in the year 2017, did fetch a lot of recognition and it marked the big entry of editor Mahesh Narayanan as a film-maker.
+Kunchacko Boban too, came up with a spectacular performance and the movie emerged as a commercial and a critical success.

 Valleem Thetti Pulleem Thetti